Information / Local Links

 Corona Virus Isolation - For a List of Volunteers who are willing to help you with Shopping or collecting prescriptions etc. please go to the 'Communty News' page.

-The next Parish Council Meeting will be held on Tuesday 22nd September 2020 at 8.00 pm.
-This may be a Virtual PC Meeting.
+The next Parish Council Meeting will be held on Tuesday 23rd March 2021 at 8.00 pm.
+This will be a Virtual PC Meeting.
 Please see Agenda for joining instruction.

 Mollington Village Hall

 Mollington is a village about 5 miles north of Banbury Cross in North Oxfordshire; there is a Church, one Public House, a Village Hall and two playgrounds.